Engineering

 EG 4323.
 Semiconductor Devices.
 3 Semester Hours.

-Review of quantum mechanics; introduction to crystallography; energy band and charge carriers; physical properties of p-n junction; physical properties of diodes; physical behavior of Bipolar Junction Transistors (BJT) in active, saturation and cut off modes; physical behavior of Field Effect Transistors (FET) in pinch off, triode and off modes.
+Review of quantum mechanics.
+Introduction to crystallography.
+Energy band and charge carriers in pure, n-type and p-type semiconductor materials.
+Physical properties of p-n junction and diodes.
+Physical behavior of Bipolar Junction Transistors (BJT) in active, saturation and cut off modes.
+Physical behavior of Field Effect Transistors (FET) in pinch off, triode and off modes.
 (Fall) Prerequisites: EG2326 and CH1401.

 EG 4325.
 Digital Signal Processing.
 3 Semester Hours.